toothbrush/forest-fire/README.md

 # Do you Docker?

 Some people don't believe in native executables.
-For them, i present the Docker version:
+For them, i present the Dockerised version:

 ```sh
 docker container run --rm \